Oklahoma Property Crimes Lawyer

 Know Your Options, If Charged With Property Crimes In Oklahoma

 It is important to know your rights and retain an Oklahoma criminal defense attorney with experience defending property crimes as soon as possible.
-Your life and freedom are on the line and you need a defense.
+Your life and freedom are on the line, and you need a defense.
 You are facing substantial penalties if convicted of a property felony.
 In addition to your freedom and reputation being on the line, a felony conviction will deprive you of civil rights – owning or being in the presence of a firearm, voting, holding office, employment/housing, and cause difficulty in obtaining a loan or mortgage, and other penalties.

 In the end, there are two main approaches to defending a property crime in Oklahoma: an innocence defense or admission of the act, but a defense of the reason you did the specific crime.
 An innocence defense primarily consists of developing your story and identifying alibis to your location and conduct, if they exist, and attacking the credibility of all eyewitness identification and law enforcement investigations.
 In a case where you cannot contest you committed the act, there are several legal and factual defenses available to you: protecting yourself by self-defense, defense of another, which removes your culpability; accident or mistake of fact, i.e. accidental discharge of a firearm shooting someone; mental capacity defenses, such as insanity, lack of the ability to distinguish between right and wrong, or lack of mental capacity; inability to form the requisite intent due to intoxication; and a number of other mitigating and extenuating circumstances.

-CANNON & ASSOCIATES has reached many successful outcomes, including the dismissal or reduction of charges, and negotiated agreements, including probation, reasonable restitution, and diversion programs.
-In white-collar property cases, CANNON & ASSOCIATES has successfully defended clients through zealous advocacy, detailed independent investigation, holding witnesses’ credibility under a microscope, and ensuring client’s rights are protected under the law.
+CANNON & ASSOCIATES has reached many successful outcomes, including the dismissal or reduction of charges and negotiated agreements, including probation, reasonable restitution, and diversion programs.
+In white-collar property cases, CANNON & ASSOCIATES has successfully defended clients through zealous advocacy, detailed independent investigation, holding witnesses’ credibility under a microscope, and ensuring the client’s rights are protected under the law.
 You need a Fierce Advocate to defend your life and freedom if you have been accused of or believe you are about to be accused or charged with a property crime in Oklahoma.

 Contact Cannon & Associates Today for Representation

 Our firm will do everything possible to defend your freedom and your future.
-Our firm will investigate the allegations; examine law enforcement conduct; interview all potential witnesses; examine credibility issues with your accusers; identify all potential defenses; and identify every weakness in the prosecution’s case.
+Our firm will investigate the allegations, examine law enforcement conduct, interview all potential witnesses, examine credibility issues with your accusers, identify all potential defenses, and identify every weakness in the prosecution’s case.

 Free Resources from OKC Criminal Defense Attorneys:

-We’re available 24 hours a day, and 7 days a week to schedule a Free Case Planning Session to understand your options and rights in an Oklahoma criminal case!
+We’re available 24 hours a day, 7 days a week to schedule a Free Case Planning Session to understand your options and rights in an Oklahoma criminal case!

 The attorneys at CANNON & ASSOCIATES have built a strong reputation for achieving favorable outcomes for clients facing a wide range of criminal charges.
-With a commitment to providing dedicated and strategic defense, the team has earned top ratings and numerous accolades for their legal expertise.
+With a commitment to providing dedicated and strategic defense, the team has earned top ratings and numerous accolades for its legal expertise.
 To learn more about the firm’s services and read what clients have to say, check out our Google reviews.
-Contact CANNON & ASSOCIATES today for a free confidential consultation.
+Contact CANNON & ASSOCIATES today for a free, confidential consultation.